-We only offer products from specialist insurers for minicab insurance, chauffeur insurance, wedding car insurance, motor trade insurance and commercial insurance.
+We offer products from specialist insurers for taxi insurance, minicab insurance, chauffeur insurance, wedding and funeral car insurance, motor trade insurance and commercial insurance.
 We will provide a list of these insurers on request.
 For legal expenses insurance we deal exclusively with MSL, which is underwritten by Financial & Legal PLC.
 For our Hire & Reward insurance we deal exclusively with Nelson Insurance Company Ltd.

 Insurance Company disclosure

 Please be advised that DCL and Nelson Insurance are associated group companies managed under the same directorship.